A global analysis of ALP-mediated multiboson production at the LHC: Global analysis of ALP-mediated multiboson production

 \subsection{Vector boson fusion $Z\gamma jj$ final state}

 Vector boson fusion provides sensitivity to ALP couplings in the electroweak sector and enables us to constrain the couplings in the $(c_{\Wt}, c_{\Bt})$ plane, independently of $c_{\Gt}$.\\ We consider the CMS measurement of $pp\to Z\gamma jj$ at $\sqrt{s}=13$~TeV with 137~fb$^{-1}$~\cite{CMS:2021gme}, where the $Z$ boson is reconstructed in the dilepton channel.
 The corresponding \texttt{HepData} entry is listed in Table~\ref{tab:expdata_sm}.
-Signal events are generated with MG5 for the process
+Signal events are generated with \madgraph for the process

 using the {\tt ALP\_linear\_UFO} model and setting $c_{\Gt} = 0$, $c_{\Wt} =1$ and $c_{\Bt}=0$.
-Note that it is important to set $c_{\Phi}$, which governs the ALP-fermion couplings, to zero in MG5.
+Note that it is important to set $c_{\Phi}$, which governs the ALP-fermion couplings, to zero in \madgraph.
 We use the syntax in Eq.\ (\ref{eq:Zgammajj_generate}), setting the New Physics (NP) order $\text{NP}=2$, because not all diagrams that contribute to the signal process contain an $s$-channel ALP, which distinguishes this process significantly from the final states discussed before.
 In addition to the typical vector boson fusion diagram with an $s$-channel ALP there are contributions from vector boson scattering (VBS) with a $t$-channel ALP, \textit{cf.}\ Fig.\ \ref{fig:VBF_diagrams_gammaZ}

-Combining all the possibilities in the diagrams, this process consists of 8 subprocesses.
+Combining all possible diagrams, this process consists of 8 subprocesses.
 Since we do not know their relative frequency, we cannot rescale the cross section for different values of $c_{\Wt}$ and $c_{\Bt}$ as easily as for the previous analyses.
-Hence we calculate the cross section in MG5 looping over various combinations for values of $c_{\Wt}$ and $c_{\Bt}$ and fit a quartic polynomial of the form
+Hence we calculate the cross section in \madgraph looping over various combinations for values of $c_{\Wt}$ and $c_{\Bt}$ and fit a quartic polynomial of the form

 which covers all possible contributions from vector boson fusion and vector boson scattering diagrams to the observed cross sections.
 With the fit at hand, the number of events for arbitrary $c_{\Wt}$ and $c_{\Bt}$ can be obtained from